STAT545-UBC-students/hw02-rachlobay/HW5-Titanic-exploration.md

 ```

 ```
-##
-##                    female         male
+##           NA       female         male
 ## 0.0007633588 0.3557251908 0.6435114504
 ```

-We can see that the female proportion is 0.3557251908 (or 35.57 %), whereas male has a proportion of 0.6435114504 (or 6.435 %).
+Using either method, can see that the female proportion is 0.3557251908 (or 35.57 %), whereas male has a proportion of 0.6435114504 (or 6.435 %).
 There is another category, which is for the 1310th row of the data frame which has N/A across the row.
 The  proportion of N/A is 0.0007633588 (Or 0.07633588 %).
 The counts correspond to the proportions, so it makes sense that since there were more males in count (843 males) the proportion of males would be higher than females.

 Distribution does not really apply to categorical data.
 So, I will not go into that.